 Graduate schools generally require a graduate admissions test that varies according to the type of program you seek.
 You can find out which test is required by looking on the application form or contacting the program directly.

 Plan on taking the one you need at least 3-4 months before the deadline for submitting your application.
 If you feel the test may be difficult, you may want to give yourself extra time to retake the test should your score not be acceptable.
 Scores are typically good for up to five years.

 Graduate schools typically require 2 to 5 letters of recommendation.
 Applicants pursuing graduate school immediately after their undergraduate work will want at least one of their letters to be from a professor, while those entering graduate school after several years of work will rely primarily on their professional work references.

 - Statement of Purpose

-- Another piece of your application will be your Statement of Purpose.
+Another piece of your application will be your Statement of Purpose.
 It could also be called a personal statement, application letter, or admissions essay.
-This is your opportunity to convince the admissions committee that you are qualified to pursue graduate study and also to highlight why their particular program is such a strong fir for your academic and career goals.
+This is your opportunity to convince the admissions committee that you are qualified to pursue graduate study and to highlight why their particular program is such a strong fit for your academic and career goals.
 Research and become familiar with the mission, vision, and values of that program so that you can articulate your fit within their culture.
 Be prepared to write an essay or statement on your background and interests as they pertain to your study in the field.